Solving Inverse Parametrized Problems via Finite Elements and Extreme Learning Networks: The Dimensional Problem

 so $a$ is coercive on $W$.
 Since the right-hand side functional $\ell(v):=\langle f,v\rangle_{W'\times W}$ is bounded on $W$ with $\|\ell\|_{W'}=\|f\|_{W'}$, Lax--Milgram yields a unique $u\in W$ solving \eqref{eq:weak-form}.

 \proofparagraph{2.
 Differentiated Equations.} Rather than assuming classical differentiability in $t$, we proceed as follows.
 We set $w_0(\cdot,t):=u(\cdot,t)$.
-For any multi-index $\alpha\in\mathbb{N}_0^{\Nt}$ with $|\alpha|\ge 1$, we define $w_\alpha(\cdot,t)\in H_0^1(\Omega_x)$ as the unique solution of the problem \eqref{eq:multi-derivative-equation-Hm}--\eqref{eq:Falpha-Hm} below.
-Equivalently, these identities can be justified by a standard difference-quotient argument in the parameter variable.
-Using the affine dependence \eqref{eq:mu-affine-local}, this leads for a.e. $t\in\Omega_t$ to
+For any multi-index $\alpha\in\mathbb{N}_0^{\Nt}$ with $|\alpha|\ge 1$, we first define $w_\alpha(\cdot,t)\in H_0^1(\Omega_x)$ as the unique solution of the problem \eqref{eq:multi-derivative-equation-Hm}--\eqref{eq:Falpha-Hm} below.
+A standard difference-quotient argument in the parameter variable then shows that these functions coincide with the weak parameter derivatives $\partial_t^{\alpha}u$.
+More precisely, for each coordinate direction $e_i$ and sufficiently small $\tau$, one considers the difference quotient